nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 Solvers can deal with problems with a lot of variables.
 We will run some experiments in your browser with more than 60 thousand variables and millions of statements.

-To be able to use the solver we first need to covert all of our logic statements in what is called a **[conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form)** (CNF).
+To be able to use the solver we first need to convert all of our logic statements in what is called a **[conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form)** (CNF).
 We don't really need to explain much in here because as it happens the statements that we will produce are exactly in this form already.

 In _conjunctive normal form_ we have a series of statements, called _clauses_, that all need to be true (those are the conjunction or AND blocks).
 Each clause is composed of an OR array of literals (variables and their negations).
 For example: